ddd-by-examples/library/README.md

 As we already mentioned, the architecture was driven by Event Storming sessions.
 Apart from identifying contexts and their complexity, we could also make a decision that we separate read and write models (CQRS).
 As an example you can have a look at **Patron Profiles** and *Daily Sheets*.

+### Aggregates
+Aggregates discovered during Event Storming sessions communicate with each other with events.
+There is a contention, though, should they be consistent immediately or eventually?
+As aggregates in general determine business boundaries, eventual consistency sounds like a better choice, but choices in software are never costless.
+Providing eventual consistency requires some infrastructural tools, like message broker or event store.
+That's why we could (and did) start with immediate consistency.

+> Good architecture is the one which postpones all important decisions

+... that's why we made it easy to change the consistency model, providing tests for each option, including basic implementations based on **DomainEvents** interface, which can be adjusted to our needs and toolset in future.
+Let's have a look at following examples:

+* Immediate consistency
+    ```groovy
+    def 'should synchronize PatronBooks, Book and DailySheet with events'() {
+            given:
+                bookRepository.save(book)
+            and:
+                patronBooksRepo.publish(patronCreated())
+            when:
+                patronBooksRepo.publish(placedOnHold(book))
+            then:
+                patronShouldBeFoundInDatabaseWithOneBookOnHold(patronId)
+            and:
+                bookReactedToPlacedOnHoldEvent()
+            and:
+                dailySheetIsUpdated()
+        }

+        boolean bookReactedToPlacedOnHoldEvent() {
+            return bookRepository.findBy(book.bookId).get() instanceof BookOnHold
+        }

+        boolean dailySheetIsUpdated() {
+            return new JdbcTemplate(datasource).query("select count(*) from holds_sheet s where s.hold_by_patron_id = ?",
+                    [patronId.patronId] as Object[],
+                    new ColumnMapRowMapper()).get(0)
+                    .get("COUNT(*)") == 1
+        }
+    ```
+   _Please note that here we are just reading from database right after events are being published_

+   Simple implementation of the event bus is based on Spring application events:
+    ```java
+    @AllArgsConstructor
+    public class JustForwardDomainEventPublisher implements DomainEvents {

+        private final ApplicationEventPublisher applicationEventPublisher;

+        @Override
+        public void publish(DomainEvent event) {
+            applicationEventPublisher.publishEvent(event);
+        }
+    }
+    ```

+* Eventual consistency
+    ```groovy
+    def 'should synchronize PatronBooks, Book and DailySheet with events'() {
+        given:
+            bookRepository.save(book)
+        and:
+            patronBooksRepo.publish(patronCreated())
+        when:
+            patronBooksRepo.publish(placedOnHold(book))
+        then:
+            patronShouldBeFoundInDatabaseWithOneBookOnHold(patronId)
+        and:
+            bookReactedToPlacedOnHoldEvent()
+        and:
+            dailySheetIsUpdated()
+    }

+    void bookReactedToPlacedOnHoldEvent() {
+        pollingConditions.eventually {
+            assert bookRepository.findBy(book.bookId).get() instanceof BookOnHold
+        }
+    }

+    void dailySheetIsUpdated() {
+        pollingConditions.eventually {
+            assert countOfHoldsInDailySheet() == 1
+        }
+    }
+    ```
+    _Please note that the test looks exactly the same as previous one, but now we utilized Groovy's **PollingConditions** to perform asynchronous functionality tests_

+    Sample implementation of event bus is following:

+    ```java
+    @AllArgsConstructor
+    public class StoreAndForwardDomainEventPublisher implements DomainEvents {

+        private final JustForwardDomainEventPublisher justForwardDomainEventPublisher;
+        private final EventsStorage eventsStorage;

+        @Override
+        public void publish(DomainEvent event) {
+            eventsStorage.save(event);
+        }

+        @Scheduled(fixedRate = 3000L)
+        @Transactional
+        public void publishAllPeriodically() {
+            List<DomainEvent> domainEvents = eventsStorage.toPublish();
+            domainEvents.forEach(justForwardDomainEventPublisher::publish);
+            eventsStorage.published(domainEvents);
+        }
+    }
+    ```

+### Events
+Talking about inter-aggregate communication, we must remember that events reduce coupling, but don't remove it completely.
+Thus, it is very vital to share(publish) only those events, that are necessary for other aggregates to exist and function.
+Otherwise there is a threat that the level of coupling will increase introducing **feature envy**, because other aggregates might start using those events to perform actions they are not supposed to perform.
+A solution to this problem could be the distinction of domain events and integration events, which will be described here soon.

 ### ArchUnit